 - ½ tablespoon grated ginger

-- ⅓ cup coconut sugar (or brown sugar, if you want)
+- ⅓ cup coconut sugar if you can't find it, then use brown sugar

-- 1 teaspoon sesame oil (optional but I love it)
+- 1 teaspoon sesame oil optional but we love it

 - Serve with cooked white rice or cauliflower rice